 A moiety system exists across many groups in Australia.
 Most language groups also use a section or subsection system with four to eight ‘skin names’.
 An individual gains a ‘skin name’ upon birth based on the skin names of his or her parents, to indicate the section/subsection that he/she belongs to.

 Today, there are more and more ‘wrong skin’ marriages, where people who would traditionally be prevented from marrying become partners.
 Consequently, families will attempt to accommodate the contradictions this presents for the kinship system.

-While not all Indigenous Australians follow kinship structures, there are some rules which are still strongly adhered to.
+While not all First Australians follow kinship structures, some rules are still strongly adhered to.
 These include certain ‘avoidance relationships’, like that of the relationship between a mother-in-law and her son-in-law.
 This relationship requires a social distance, such that they may not be able to be in the same room or car together.
 It's important to be aware of the potential conflicts that may arise, and how it might unfold in day to day life.

 Another foundation of kinship is totem systems.
 Each Aboriginal person is given at least four Totems; their personal, family, clan and nation totem.